od-c0d3r/math-magicains-react/README.md

 <img align="right" src="./public/react.svg" style="width:400px;">

-> Milestone 1 : Set up the environment and tools needed to develop a React application
+> Milestone 1 : Set up the environment and tools needed to develop a React application.

 > Milestone 2 : Develop React components that will hold the core functionality: a calculator.